Dr Affie Adagio Life Coach, Family Therapist, Marriage Celebrant, Trainer

 When Adam did not win American Idol even the winner, Kris Allen, admitted he expected Adam deserved the award.
 Kris, the winner was talented in a traditional way but Adam was undoubtedly exceptional.
 I even taped his performances, something I had not done ever before.
 I imagined he was this generation’s Elvis Presley or Freddie Mercury, yet he fit in with KISS and Santana in the final show.

-So when he did not win, I was convinced America’s bible belt had pushed for a majority vote against him.
-I could just here the religious leaders saying to their parishners “make sure everyone votes for someone other than Adam who will lead our youth astray”.
+So when he did not win, I was convinced America’s bible belt had pushed for a majority vote against him.?
+I could just hear the religious leaders saying to their parishioners “make sure everyone votes for someone other than Adam who will lead our youth astray”.

 Then Adam made it known that he is gay and good for him.